General Info:

 I like peace and quiet.
 I love exploring food; I love enjoying food.

-My favourite place in the world is any bedroom that I can call mine.
+My favourite place in the world is any bedroom I can call mine.
 My favourite moment is every time before I fall asleep.
 My favourite thing to do is work.
 Music.
 I am happy, excited even, to be alive in this world, and this is a relatively new thing.
-I am really grateful for that and much more.
-Colours.
+I am really grateful for that and many more things.
+I value integrity and revel in details.
+And in colours.
 I look forward to making music and playing with wood and fabric more seriously.

 Unless otherwise stated, all images and writing on this website were made by Immaculata Abba.